adhyh/homebridge-vwconnectid/README.md

 Homebridge plugins need to be installed globally, so the `-g` is mandatory.

+## Upgrading from 1.0.5 to 1.1.0

+The config has slightly changed. the `locationMotionSensors` block is not used anymore.
+Instead, the `destinations` block is used to configure a location as a destination for navigation (if `address` is specified) and/ or as a location aware motion trigger (if `notificationRadius` is specified).
+Migrating from 1.0.5 to 1.1.0, if you give the locations the same name, the old location motion sensor accessory will be reused.

 ## Speed

 Communication between you and the backend and between the backend and the car is slow.
 Any changes take up to a minute or so to propagate to the car.